bbrandt/knightlycode/source/_posts/Updated-with-Core-2-0-dotnet-new-angular.md

 dotnet run
 ```

 By default the server starts on port 5000, so browse to http://localhost:5000 to see the output.
+At this point you have a running ASP.NET Core 2.0 server application with an Angular/Bootstrap frontend.
+Ready for innovation!

 ## What Else Is New?